Kids Don’t Love Terrible Music, They’re Taught To

 The recent New York Times headline “Why Do Kids Love Terrible Music” underestimates kids’ ability to develop their own complex musical tastes.

 The article argues that children latch onto tunes like “Baby Shark” because of their natural affinity for repetitive music, easy-to-understand lyrical themes, and a bit of subversion.
 It seems to me that this is generally true for adults too.

 As a musician, DJ and parent of young children, I believe part of my responsibility is to shape my kids musical experience.
-Don’t get me wrong, we’ve had our share of singing “Wheels on the Bus,” “The Itsy Bitsy Spider,” and other Rafi songs.
-In fact, we’ve seen Dan Zanes live a couple of times, as his tunes are on the tolerable end of the children’s music spectrum.
+Yes, we’ve had our share of singing “Wheels on the Bus,” “The Itsy Bitsy Spider,” and other Rafi songs.
+In fact, we’ve seen Dan Zanes live a couple of times.
+His tunes are on the tolerable end of the children’s music spectrum.
 But my wife and I have also been intentional about exposing our kids to the music that we like, and it turns out that the kids like our music at least as much as the stuff that’s supposedly made for them.

 Our kids have been to Frozen-themed birthday parties, so they’re aware of it, but we keep that overly saccharine soundtrack off of our playlists.
 They’ve heard “Baby Shark,” but the closest thing to it that comes out of our speakers is the Jamaican dancehall version by RDX called “Mek We Dance.”

 Essentially, our tactic has been to keep the kids away from the music we don’t want to hear.
 They’re perfectly happy to hear the tunes that we enjoy, and that way we all enjoy them together.
 In fact, each of our kids has their own playlist on Spotify that I add tracks to when they say, “Dad, can you add this one to my playlist?”
 All of them are tunes I was listening to for my own enjoyment in the first place, so I’m always happy to listen to their playlists with them when they ask.